Click to skip to site content

 Fictions of Display

-The exhibition also introduces several new acquisitions, as well as works never installed in our galleries, like a painting by groundbreaking Polish theater director Tadeusz Kantor, known for his avant-garde and deeply personal approach to performance, or Catherine Sullivan’s video installation, which merges theater, film, and visual art to examine systems of acting and representation.
+Fictions of Display also introduces several new acquisitions, as well as works that have never been installed in MOCA’s galleries, such as the painting by groundbreaking Polish theater director Tadeusz Kantor, known for his avant-garde and deeply personal approach to performance, and Catherine Sullivan’s video installation, which merges theater, film, and visual art to examine systems of acting and representation.
+A live element is subtly woven into the gallery experience: for Tania Pérez Córdova’s Portrait of an Unknown Person Passing By, a performer quietly circulates among visitors at unannounced times, dressed in a garment matching the pattern of a ceramic object on display.

 Fictions of Display is organized by José Luis Blondet, Senior Curator, with Paula Kroll, Curatorial Assistant.